bjoerne2/social-sharing-toolkit/readme.txt

 == Upgrade Notice ==

+= 2.0.6 =

+Please update to version 2.0.6 for several small bug fixes and enhancements.

 = 2.0.5 =

 Please update to version 2.0.5 for improved script handling, added buttons, bug fixes and integration of Bit.ly url shortening and Open Graph tags.
 Custom post types are now supported.